compose-spec/compose-spec/build.md

 Cache location syntax must follow the global format `[NAME|type=TYPE[,KEY=VALUE]]`.
 Simple `NAME` is actually a shortcut notation for `type=registry,ref=NAME`.

-Compose Builder implementations MAY support custom types, the Compose specification defines canonical types which must be supported:
+Compose Builder implementations may support custom types, the Compose specification defines canonical types which must be supported:

 - `registry` to retrieve build cache from an OCI image set by key `ref`